MDTran/ExData_Plotting1/README.md

-## To the grader : Please view all of my R programs and PNG Plots in the figure folder.
+## To the grader : Please view all of my R programs and Plots located in the figure folder.
 Thank you very much.
 ## Introduction

 This assignment uses data from